njau-steven/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to remove duplicate file entries
+Script to find root word from passwd file